pymunk is a easy-to-use pythonic 2d physics library built on top of Chipmunk

 This release is based on the latest pymunk release (2.1.0), using chipmunk 6.x (github rev 82ba83e, source included)

 |svn checkout http://pymunk.googlecode.com/svn/trunk pymunk-read-only|

 pymunk ships with a number of demos in the examples directory, and the API documentation.
 There is also a few tutorials on the googlecode page and in the (shared) forum.

-If chipmunk doesnt ship with a chipmunk binary your platform can understand (currently Windows and Linux 32bit and 64 bit are included) you will have to compile chipmunk before install.
+If chipmunk doesnt ship with a chipmunk binary your platform can understand (currently Windows and Linux 32bit are included) you will have to compile chipmunk before install.
 See section CHIPMUNK in this readme for (very simple) instructions.